• December 12, 2019

 Once fully trained, refresher sessions should be baked into your regular fire drill, taking place for roughly an hour every 12 weeks.
 This will ensure they are fully prepared should an emergency arise.

 With equipment designed to protect human life, it is imperative that it remains in optimum working condition.
 If not maintained, it poses an increased risk to both clients and operators in the event of an emergency.
+The necessity for maintenance applies to all life-safety equipment, including the need for regular fire extinguisher inspections.

 One of the leading evacuation chair manufactures Evac+Chair recommend that having your chair serviced annually will ensure the effectiveness of the equipment in the long term.
 They also state that the rubber tracks should be replaced every 5 years as they may wear and perish over time.
+Always check the specific recommendations of your chair manufacturer and ensure your servicing is logged for compliance purposes.

 Don’t Take the Risk